-- 1. I understand that there are risks associated with my child enrolling in the School District and that my child will not be under constant supervision.
+1. I understand that there are risks associated with my child enrolling in the School District and that my child will not be under constant supervision.
 I understand that medical and health emergencies can occur without warning.
 I waive and release all claims against the School District for the injury, loss, damage, accident, delay or expense resulting from my child's participation in the Program.
-I also release the School District and agree to indemnify it, with regard to any financial obligations or liabilities that the School District may incur as a result of claims by others, or that my child may personally incur, or any damage or injury to the person or property of others that my child may cause while participating in the Program and/or dismissal for failure to comply with Program rules. - 2.
-Force Majeure Clause: In the event that the School District is not able to perform its obligations under this Agreement or the delivery of the Program is delayed or interrupted as a result of events outside of the School District's control, including, without limitation, because of strikes, pandemics, disease outbreak, work stoppages, accidents, acts of war or terrorism, civil or military disturbances, nuclear or natural catastrophes or Acts of God, and interruptions, loss or malfunction of utilities, communications, or computer (software and hardware) services, the School District will not be considered in breach of this Agreement by reason of such delays or non-performance and shall not be liable to the student or their parent(s)/guardian(s) for any loss, injury, or expense caused by or arising out of such delays, interruptions, or non-performance.
-In such circumstances, the School District will provide students and their parent(s)/guardian(s) with prompt notice of the intervening event and shall use reasonable efforts to resume the educational program as soon as it is legally permissible and the School District, acting reasonably, is practically able to do so.
+I also release the School District and agree to indemnify it, with regard to any financial obligations or liabilities that the School District may incur as a result of claims by others, or that my child may personally incur, or any damage or injury to the person or property of others that my child may cause while participating in the Program and/or dismissal for failure to comply with Program rules.

+- 2. Force Majeure Clause: In the event that the School District is not able to perform its obligations under this Agreement or the delivery of the Program is delayed or interrupted as a result of events outside of the School District's control, including, without limitation, because of strikes, pandemics, disease outbreak, work stoppages, accidents, acts of war or terrorism, civil or military disturbances, nuclear or natural catastrophes or Acts of God, and interruptions, loss or malfunction of utilities, communications, or computer (software and hardware) services, the School District will not be considered in breach of this Agreement by reason of such delays or non-performance and shall not be liable to the student or their parent(s)/guardian(s) for any loss, injury, or expense caused by or arising out of such delays, interruptions, or non-performance.
+In such circumstances, the School District will provide students and their parent(s)/guardian(s) with prompt notice of the intervening event, and shall use reasonable efforts to resume the educational program as soon as it is legally permissible and the School District, acting reasonably, is practically able to do so.
 In such circumstances, the School District may, at its discretion, resume the educational program through alternative methods of delivery, including distance, online, or distributed learning.
 Additionally, RMISP cannot control the weather and/or other extraordinary or unforeseen local or global circumstances or situations which may delay, prevent, or alter the delivery of extracurricular activities, events, or trips and cannot be held responsible or liable for any loss suffered.
-No refunds will be offered.

-- 3. I understand that my child may wish to participate in high-risk activities, extracurricular activities such as sports teams, school clubs, or field trips including trips to other Canadian provinces or the USA.
-I give my permission for my child to participate in such extracurricular activities, if the Custodian in their discretion considers such activity safe and appropriate, and agree that I will provide written my parental permission for these activities upon request.
-If the Custodian considers the situation unsafe or inappropriate for my child, I agree that I will accept this decision and fully support the Custodian / RMISP program. - 4.
+No refunds will be offered. - 3.
+I understand that my child may wish to participate in high-risk activities, extracurricular activities such as sports teams, school clubs, or field trips including trips to other Canadian provinces or the USA.
+I give my permission for my child to participate in such extracurricular activities, if the Custodian in their discretion considers such activity appropriate, and agree that I will provide written parental permission for these activities upon request. - 4.
 I understand that additional risk/liability waivers and permission forms may be requested for activities coordinated by school-based Outdoor Education courses, sport teams, community organizations, or private tour companies/service providers who may require natural parental consent for my child to participate in specific activities.